phobosq/kmd-nomp/README.md

         }
     ],
 ```
+**Address Info**
+**for address : generate a new address in komodod  --> cd komodo/src   ./komodo-cli getnewaddress**
+**for zaddress: not necessary since payment processing is disabled -- although you can generate a zaddress for kmd and input there if you'd like**
+**for taddress: not necessary since payment processing is disabled -- although you can generate a new address and input there if you'd like**

-*Please note: You must change the first 3 addresses to your personal ones.
-Also change RPCport, RPCusername and RPCpassword to the ones set in your komodod komodo.conf file.*
+*Also change RPCport, RPCusername and RPCpassword to the ones set in your komodod komodo.conf file.*

 *Payment Processing is set to false.
 This is because there are currently bugs.
-Also the guide is using it for local mining.*
+The guide is using it for local mining.*